liefery-it-legacy/blog/_posts/2019-04-30-the-only-constant-is-change-scaling-our-processes-with-weekly-retrospectives.md

 2. run weekly retrospectives

 The first rule makes sure that we only create solutions for the problems we actually have.
-If things are starting to get a bit messy and disorganized, you notice it.
-Let it continue for a few weeks, and everybody starts to understand the problem, because everybody has a chance to feel the pain.
-The whole discussion changes now to finding a very specific solution for a very specific problem that impacts directly most of the people.
+If things are starting to get a bit messy and disorganized, people quickly notice the issue.
+Something is hampering their productivity right now, so they have both a good understanding of the problem and the motivation to solve it.
+We're not creating processes for an abstract future, we're only doing as much as need in the concrete present.

 The second rule provides space to give feedback.
 It's important for us to do it on a regular basis.
 This reduces the barrier to share your thoughts as there's